Join Our FREE Live Webinar

 4. Real Estate Investment Trusts (REITs)

 Real Estate Investment Trusts, often abbreviated as REITs, represent a unique approach to investing in real estate.
-Rather than dealing with the intricacies of purchasing physical properties, REITs give investors the chance to invest in portfolios of real estate assets via buying shares, much like purchasing stocks of a company.
+Rather than dealing with the intricacies of purchasing physical properties, REITs give investors the chance to invest in portfolios of real estate assets via buying shares, much like purchasing company stocks.

 REITs are essentially corporations or trusts that utilize pooled capital from multiple investors to purchase, lease, and sometimes even sell income-generating real estate assets.
 These assets can encompass a wide variety, including commercial spaces, apartment complexes, hotels, and more.